avni0000patel/Redux-Store/README.md

 React-dom - serves as the entry point to the DOM and server renderers for React

-React-redux - llows React components to read data from a Redux Store, and dispatch Actions to the Store to update data
+React-redux - allows React components to read data from a Redux Store, and dispatch Actions to the Store to update data

 React-router-dom - declarative routing for React web applications